mind1990/project-00/README.md

 - Include separate HTML/CSS /JavaScript files.
 - Stick with the KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
 - Use JavaScript or jQuery for DOM manipulation.
 - Be deployed and accessible online.
-(Justin will cover this on Monday)
+(We will cover this on Monday)

 ---